 By letting your flooring acclimatise, you reduce the risk of costly repairs in the future.

-At Gulcarpet, we provide a wide range of high-quality laminate flooring that looks just like real wood or stone but is more affordable and easier to maintain.
+At AQ Carpets, we provide a wide range of high-quality laminate flooring that looks just like real wood or stone but is more affordable and easier to maintain.
 Our flooring experts can guide you on choosing the best style, fitting it professionally, and caring for it long-term.

-Order free laminate flooring samples from Gulcarpet today and see how they look in your home.
+Order free laminate flooring samples from AQ Carpets today and see how they look in your home.

-Explore our Gul Carpet for the latest interior trends, carpet styling tips, and expert guides to make your flooring project effortless and enjoyable.
+Explore our AQ Carpets for the latest interior trends, carpet styling tips, and expert guides to make your flooring project effortless and enjoyable.